Harel Insurance Investments & Financial Services Ltd. Lowers Holdings in Covetrus, Inc. (NASDAQ:CVET)

-Harel Insurance Investments & Financial Services Ltd. lowered its stake in shares of Covetrus, Inc. (NASDAQ:CVET) by 50.1% in the second quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
+Harel Insurance Investments & Financial Services Ltd. decreased its position in Covetrus, Inc. (NASDAQ:CVET) by 50.1% in the second quarter, according to its most recent Form 13F filing with the SEC.
 The firm owned 11,912 shares of the company’s stock after selling 11,952 shares during the period.
-Harel Insurance Investments & Financial Services Ltd.’s holdings in Covetrus were worth $322,000 as of its most recent filing with the Securities & Exchange Commission.
+Harel Insurance Investments & Financial Services Ltd.’s holdings in Covetrus were worth $322,000 at the end of the most recent quarter.

 A number of other institutional investors also recently bought and sold shares of CVET.
 Norges Bank purchased a new stake in Covetrus during the fourth quarter worth $38,003,000.
 BlackRock Inc. lifted its holdings in Covetrus by 6.1% during the first quarter.
 BlackRock Inc. now owns 16,893,323 shares of the company’s stock worth $506,293,000 after buying an additional 972,278 shares during the period.
 Lord Abbett & CO.
 LLC lifted its holdings in Covetrus by 307.4% during the first quarter.
 Lord Abbett & CO.
 LLC now owns 876,738 shares of the company’s stock worth $26,276,000 after buying an additional 661,551 shares during the period.
 JPMorgan Chase & Co. lifted its holdings in Covetrus by 17.7% during the first quarter.
 JPMorgan Chase & Co. now owns 3,888,222 shares of the company’s stock worth $116,530,000 after buying an additional 585,304 shares during the period.
 Finally, Allianz Asset Management GmbH lifted its holdings in Covetrus by 141.7% during the first quarter.
 Allianz Asset Management GmbH now owns 542,463 shares of the company’s stock worth $16,258,000 after buying an additional 318,033 shares during the period.
 Institutional investors own 81.92% of the company’s stock.

 A number of research firms have weighed in on CVET.
+Credit Suisse Group began coverage on Covetrus in a report on Thursday, August 5th.
+They set a “neutral” rating and a $29.00 target price for the company.
 Barclays lowered their target price on Covetrus from $46.00 to $38.00 and set an “overweight” rating for the company in a report on Monday.
-Zacks Investment Research lowered Covetrus from a “buy” rating to a “sell” rating in a report on Friday, August 6th.
-Credit Suisse Group began coverage on Covetrus in a report on Thursday, August 5th.
-They set a “neutral” rating and a $29.00 price objective for the company.
+Raymond James decreased their price objective on Covetrus from $38.00 to $37.00 and set an “outperform” rating for the company in a report on Friday, August 6th.
 Guggenheim upgraded Covetrus from a “neutral” rating to a “buy” rating and set a $30.00 price objective for the company in a report on Monday, July 12th.
-Finally, Raymond James decreased their price objective on Covetrus from $38.00 to $37.00 and set an “outperform” rating for the company in a report on Friday, August 6th.
+Finally, Zacks Investment Research lowered Covetrus from a “buy” rating to a “sell” rating in a report on Friday, August 6th.
 One equities research analyst has rated the stock with a sell rating, one has given a hold rating and four have given a buy rating to the company.
 The company has an average rating of “Buy” and a consensus target price of $31.83.

 In related news, CEO Benjamin Wolin sold 1,498 shares of the company’s stock in a transaction on Tuesday, July 13th.
 The stock was sold at an average price of $26.46, for a total value of $39,637.08.
 Following the transaction, the chief executive officer now directly owns 139,136 shares of the company’s stock, valued at approximately $3,681,538.56.
 The transaction was disclosed in a legal filing with the SEC, which is available through this hyperlink.
-Also, insider Dustin Finer sold 2,322 shares of the company’s stock in a transaction on Wednesday, June 2nd.
-The shares were sold at an average price of $27.28, for a total value of $63,344.16.
+Also, insider Dustin Finer sold 1,500 shares of the company’s stock in a transaction on Tuesday, June 8th.
+The shares were sold at an average price of $27.86, for a total value of $41,790.00.
+Following the completion of the transaction, the insider now directly owns 36,710 shares in the company, valued at $1,022,740.60.
 The disclosure for this sale can be found here.
-In the last quarter, insiders have sold 61,710 shares of company stock valued at $1,595,074.
-Company insiders own 0.40% of the company’s stock.
+Over the last three months, insiders sold 61,710 shares of company stock worth $1,595,074.
+0.40% of the stock is owned by insiders.

 About Covetrus